📌 Note: Memberships are available as add-ons. For more information on adding new features please see the add-ons page in your nation.

-All new nations are eligible for a free data import performed by our highly-skilled Data Services Engineers.
-You can learn more about our free import services here, or submit an import request here.
+All new nations are eligible for a free voter file import performed by our highly-skilled Data Services Engineers.
 For advanced custom data services — e.g., large-scale migrations, cleanup, and deduping — contact our Services Team.

 Each nation has a single relational database with connected tables.
 Information directly connected to a profile is in the signup table.
 Donations are stored in the financial table and memberships are stored in the membership table.